gnitnuj/build-my-own-x/README.md

 - Replace my current Zapier pipeline with local server + LLM (Gmail -> Income/Expense Data Extraction -> Quickbooks)
 - Chrome Extension to gamify Google Suite. e.g. Arkanoid in Google Calendar breaking events to unattend meetings
+- Build and deploy a Flutter app to Android and iOS
-- Library of silly UI elements. e.g. submit button drops to bottom of view with gravity on mouseover
+- Library of silly UI elements. e.g. submit button drops to bottom of view(with gravity) on mouseover
 - Training a model to identify when a person does not pick up after their furry friends from video input